If you would like to post the AISTATS 2014 call for papers in your department, here is a flyer (1 page, PDF).

 Christian P. Robert, Ceremade - Université Paris-Dauphine

-Talk title: Approximate Bayesian computation (ABC), methodology and
+Talk title: Approximate Bayesian computation (ABC), methodology and applications

 Håvard Rue, Norwegian University of Science and Technology